GoodDollar/GoodContracts/README.md

 Once implemented, a scheme will run for a given period of time and subsequently deprecate, at which point the community will vote on either extending or replacing the extant scheme.

 Voting power is defined by 'reputation points', a value assigned to all registered addresses.
-Reputation points can be distributed by any arbitrary logic and perform any arbritray decision making function in the system.
-In this implementation, reputation points denotes a weighted distribution in which one reputation point equals one vote in a binary choice evaluated by the absolute majority criterion.
+Reputation points can be distributed by any arbitrary logic and perform any arbitrary decision making function in the system.
+In this implementation, reputation points denote a weighted distribution in which one reputation point equals one vote in a binary choice evaluated by the absolute majority criterion.

 The voting logic itself is *also* implemented as a scheme and is, just as the distribution policy, subject to change by a absolute majority voting.